Keats/react-ts-boilerplate/README.md

 TODO:

-- remove lodash dependency
+- add react component testing
 - upgrade to redux 1.0 and react-redux 1.0 when out
-- add react component testing
 - play with ImmutableJS
-- look at ramda
+- remove lodash dependency & look at ramda

+1
 ## Install
 For those of us with python3 as python: